EdAlvesSilva/Ardoop/README.md

-# mamrkc
+# Ardoop
-Multi Arduino MapReduce KNN Classifier
+Ardoop is a Multi Arduino MapReduce KNN Classifier